dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">X. Risk Considerations</span>

-The successful deployment of TxGuard—especially during Phase 1—relies on the proactive identification and mitigation of technical, operational, and regulatory risks.
+The successful deployment of TxGuard, especially during Phase 1, relies on the proactive identification and mitigation of technical, operational, and regulatory risks.
 Below is a comprehensive risk mitigation strategy that aligns with AWS best practices and ensures the resilience of the blockchain infrastructure.

 ### <span style="color:#124C89">Backup, Recovery, and Disaster Recovery</span>